A new two-component integrable system with peakon solutions: Abstract

 \section{Abstract}

 A new two-component system with cubic nonlinearity and linear dispersion:

 where $b$ is an arbitrary real constant, is proposed in this paper.
 This system is shown integrable with its Lax pair, bi-Hamiltonian structure, and infinitely many conservation laws.
 Geometrically, this system describes a nontrivial one-parameter family of pseudo-spherical surfaces.
-In the case of $b=0$, the peaked soliton (peakon) and multi-peakon solutions are studied.
+In the case $b=0$, the peaked soliton (peakon) and multi-peakon solutions to this two-component system are derived.
 In particular, the two-peakon dynamical system is explicitly solved and their interactions are investigated in details.
-In the case of $b\neq0$, the weak kink solution is discussed.
-In addition, a new integrable nonlinear Schr\"{o}dinger type equation
+Moreover, a new integrable cubic nonlinear equation with linear dispersion

 is obtained by imposing the complex conjugate reduction $v=u^\ast$ to the two-component system.
-The complex valued $N$-peakon solution and weak kink solution of this nonlinear Schr\"{o}dinger type equation are also derived.
+The complex valued $N$-peakon solution and kink wave solution to this complex equation are also derived.